How to Read Kratom Lab Tests

 - Mercury (Hg) – 0.41 PPM

 - Arsenic (As) – <0.001 PPM – Pass

 - Cadmium (Cd) – 0.023 PPM – Pass

 - Mercury (Hg) – 0.016 PPM – Pass

 - Lead (Pb) – 0.446 PPM – Pass

 Kratom lab tests typically provide alkaloid contents for the two most important alkaloids which are Mitragynine and 7-Hydroxymitragynine.
 Kratom has over forty Alkaloids that can widely vary in concentrations based on multiple factors just like a lot of other plants.
 Higher levels of Mitragynine and 7-Hydroxymitragynine are associated with a more potent Kratom powder.

 - Mitragynine – 1.4%

-OG Botanicals is focused on providing you with safe and high-quality products.
-We made this article to show our commitment to quality and we hope it helped you understand Kratom lab testing so you can make informed decisions.
-If you had any questions or concerns about anything here please contact us at: email@example.com
+OG Botanicals is focused on providing you with safe, high-quality products.
+We wrote this article to show our commitment to quality and we hope it helped you understand Kratom lab testing so you can make informed decisions.
+If you have any questions or concerns please contact us at: firstname.lastname@example.org